Bluesadsilk/LilithBaul/README.md

     - Implement a data analysis tool like Microsoft PowerBI.

 ## TECHNOLOGIES

     BBDD: MySQL, MariaDB.
     BACKEND: Java, SpringBoot.
     FRONTEND: HTML, CSS, Javascript, TypeScript, ReactJs, ReactNative, TailwindCSS.
     UI/UX DESIGN: FIGMA.

 ## WHO ARE WE?

 We are a developers team formed by Multiplatform Applications Development degree classmates.
 We are collaborating in projects like this to improve our's skills like developers and software engineers.
 Asking our acquaintances for make improvements in their lifes through our the programming and developement habilities.
 All the best.

 ## TEAM

 Project Manager -- Noel Muñoz as @Bluesadsilk, @nomudev on LinkedIn.
-MySql & Backend Developer -- Pablo Sancho as @pontugithubaqui.
+MySql & Backend Developer -- Pablo Sancho as @PaSzCh.
 UI/UX Especialist -- Javier Amaya as @Velguiem.
 Frontend Developer -- Marcos Solbes as @pontugithubaqui.